 New non-dairy

-Lots of non-dairy options to be found like Natures Charm ube condensed milk.
-They knew about my Rice Krispies treats recipe that uses their oat milk condensed milk as the secret ingredient so that was fun!
-Jeni’s ice cream had a delicious banana pudding ice cream that the said was coming to both their scoop shops and to retail in pints.
-Nut Pods has some new packaging and limited flavors that will be coming out this year.
-Elmhurst has new protein drinks which was another big trend.
-Everyone wants more protein although I’ve never heard of anyone really being deficient.
-Shire’s brand ravioli is one brand I’d love to see in more stores and they’re working on it.
-They also were sampling a new vegan risotto that was very good.
-Fabalish always brings fun flavors to their line of excellent condiments and their fry sauce did not disappoint.
+There were plenty of non-dairy options to discover this year.
+Nature’s Charm was showcasing their ube condensed milk, and they actually knew about my Rice Krispies treats recipe that uses their oat milk condensed milk as a secret ingredient, which was a fun moment.
+Jeni’s had a delicious banana pudding ice cream coming to both their scoop shops and retail pints.
+Nut Pods showed off new packaging and some limited flavors rolling out this year, and Elmhurst is expanding into protein drinks, which fit right into one of the bigger trends of the show.
+It felt like every brand wanted to lead with protein this year, though I’ve never actually heard of anyone being deficient.
+Shire’s ravioli is a brand I’d love to see in more stores and they’re actively working on that, plus they were sampling a new vegan risotto that was very good.
+Fabalish always brings creative flavors to their excellent condiment line, and their fry sauce was no exception.

 More items!

-Lots more including super tasty new flavors from Madly Hadley (couldn’t decide if I liked their new ranch or truffle parm more!), Clusterbucks debuted new Lil Bucks crispy treats made with vegan D3, new Octonuts flavors, Liquid Death energy drinks, Kooshy mini sourdough croutons and Gimme k-crisps seaweed toppings that were outstanding!
+Plenty more rounded out the snack category.
+Madly Hadley’s new ranch and truffle parm flavors were both excellent and nearly impossible to rank.
+Clusterbucks introduced new Lil Bucks crispy treats made with vegan D3, alongside new Octonuts flavors.
+Liquid Death brought their energy drinks, Kooshy sampled mini sourdough croutons, and Gimme’s k-crisps seaweed toppings were among the most memorable bites of the day.

 Can anyone attend ExpoWest?